Gruppo API: Operations

 The company derives its revenue from two main sources.
-Firstly, they distribute semi-finished crude oil products to customers to use in the rubber and other associated industries.
+Firstly, they distribute semi-finished crude oil products for the petrochemical industry to use in the rubber and other associated industries.
 These products are being sold in both domestic and international markets.
 Secondly, the company generates income from the ownership and operations of the IP gas station chain.
-After purchasing 2,600 gas stations from the company ENI, API currently manages over 4,200 gas stations, which are supported by the company's own oil products.
+After purchasing 2,600 gas stations from the company Eni, IP currently manages in 2009 over 4,200 gas stations, which are supported by the company's own oil products.